AzureWoods/faceRecognition-yolo-facenet/README.md

-# Real-time facial recognition using YOLO and FaceNet
+# Real-time Facial Recognition using YOLO and FaceNet

-Advanced Topics in Deep Learning final project
+## Description
+This is a final project of course EECS-496 (Advanced Deep Learning) at Northwestern University.

 ## Usage